jasonmit/ember-open-browser/README.md

 ## Disabling addon

-Setting an the `BROWSER` environment variable to `none` will disable the addon.
+Setting the `BROWSER` environment variable to `none` will disable the addon.
 Example: `BROWSER=none ember s`

 A more persistent method of disabling ember-open-browser is adding `"noBrowser": true` to `.ember-cli`